-The majority of SBAB's counterparties consists of construction and real estate companies.
-A significant number of the counterparties are listed on the stock exchange i.e., they have a high degree of transparency in their operations and routines are established to handle conflicts of interest as well as sensitive internal communication on critical challenges.
+The majority of SBAB's corporate counterparties consist of construction and real estate companies.
+A significant number of counterparties are listed on the stock exchange, i.e., they have a high degree of transparency in their operations and routines are established to handle conflicts of interest as well as sensitive internal communication on critical challenges.
 SBAB's counterparties are reviewed based on the money laundering and financing of terrorism regulations where customer knowledge is obtained, and the real principal(s) are carefully mapped to ensure who is SBAB's counterparty.
-Likewise, the customers are evaluated based on sustainability risks including the ethical perspective.
-There is an ongoing improvement of the counterparty's governance performance within SBABs business lines.
+Likewise, the customers are evaluated based on sustainability risks, including the ethical perspective.
+There is an ongoing improvement within SBAB's business lines regarding how the bank integrates and collects information on counterparties' governance set-up and performance in relation to environmental and social topics.